Safety Enhancement for Deep Reinforcement Learning in Autonomous Separation Assurance: Result Analysis

 \subsection{Various Traffic Density}

 We report the performance of our DODA safety module with different traffic densities of the airspace on three case studies (B, C, D) in Table~\ref{table:interval}.
-Based on the first three columns in Table~\ref{table:interval}, we find that our safety module is able to enhance the safety of the DRL model in the execution case with a high density (2.6 to 3 minutes) while the DRL model is trained in case A with a default density (3 to 6 minutes).
-Based on the last three columns, we notice that the safety module also improves the performance in the different case study with a low density (6 to 10 minutes) if it is trained in case A with a default density (3 to 6 minutes).
+Based on the first column in Table~\ref{table:interval}, we find that our safety module is able to enhance the safety of the DRL model in the execution case with a high density (2.6 to 3 minutes) while the DRL model is trained in case A with a default density (3 to 6 minutes).
+Based on the third column, we notice that the safety module also improves the performance in the different case study with a low density (6 to 10 minutes) if it is trained in case A with a default density (3 to 6 minutes).
 Comparing the performance on the same case with different densities, we notice that the safety module shows more significant improvement in the high-density case.
 The main reason is that the baseline DRL performs poorly when it is trained with a default density and then executed with a high density.

 Furthermore, similar as the performance with the default density, the performance of the DODA module varies on three case studies.
 The best performance is observed in case C. The reason may be related to the different airspace structure of each case study.
-The safety module integrated with $\text{DA}_1$ results in better performance when compared to the module integrated with $\text{DA}_2$ in the high density environment.
-In contrast, in the low density environment, the module integrated with $\text{DA}_2$ outperforms $\text{DA}_1$.
-In both cases, using either $\text{DA}_1$ or $\text{DA}_2$ results in better performance over baseline and we leave it to future work to analyze the trade-offs between $\text{DA}_1$ and $\text{DA}_2$.